vitrasethy/schedule-zoom-telegram-bot/README.md

-Almost working because can create instant meeting but can't schedule meeting.
+# Almost working because can create instant meeting but can't schedule meeting.
+using Request library and python-telegram-bot module.